lukeiayf/aws-studies/EC2 - Elastic Compute CLoud/EC2.md

 - Scaling services using auto-scaling group (ASG);

 All of this can be configured using the [[EC2 sizing & configuration options]] provided in the  [[EC2 User Data]] script

+EC2 instances must have a security policy, decided by their [[EC2 security groups]]